History of Roman-era Tunisia: Berber revolts

 Another view holds that the nobles Firmus and Gildo each continued the struggle of the commoner Tacfarinas, that the fight involved class issues and pitted Berber against Roman.
 In the intervening 350 years the struggle had gone on—hot or cold, or 'underground'.
 Both Firmus and Gildo enlisted the dispossessed by aligning with the dissenting Donatist churches and its more radical circumcellion movement.
 The conflicts were part of the long effort by native agricultural people to reclaim their farming and pasture lands, seized by the Romans as a result of military victories.
-Professor Laroui differentiates two primary perspectives on Maghriban history of the Roman period, i.e., colonial and liberal.
+Professor Laroui differentiates two primary perspectives on North African history of the Roman period, i.e., colonial and liberal.
 The colonial perspective conforms to the "dynastic struggle view" first suggested above; it adopts the interests of Imperial Rome and its clients.
 The liberal perspective takes the conquered and colonized view, that of the dispossessed farmers and herders, the expropriated natives—former proprietors of the land.
 Taking this "liberal" view, Laroui sees the conflict here as centuries old, and as more of an ethnic struggle for fairness and justice.

 Firmus (died 375) and Gildo (died 398) were half-brothers, from a family of Berber landowners whose Roman affiliation was recognized by the imperial government at Constantinople.
 Their father Nubel was known as a regulus ("little king") of a Mauri tribe of Berbers, according to the historian Ammianus Marcellinus.
 Nubel the father held three positions: influential leader in Berber tribal politics; Roman official with high connections; and, private master of large land holdings.
 Nubel probably is the same person as Flavius Nubel, the son of a vir perfectissimus and Comes (Roman titles of prestige and authority).
 Flavius Nubel himself was a commander of Roman cavalry, whose inscription also credits to him the construction of a local Christian church.
 Six sons of Nubel are listed: Firmus, Sammac, Gildo, Mascezel, Dius, and Mazuc.
 In addition to his wife Nonnica, the father Nubel had concubines, "a Christianized version of polygamy."
 The names of Nubel's children probably indicate an ambivalent cultural strategy, half-imperial, half-tribal, half Roman, half Berber.
 Gildo from the Libyan root GLD signifies a "ruler" (in modern Berber "Aguelid").
 Firmus and Dius derive from Latin.
 Sammac and Mascezel are also Berber.
 A daughter's name Cyria is Greek.